 I have driven past High Rocks on a number of occasions but oddly I had never ventured in.
-I’ve had a drink across the road and expected to climb there at some stage until a torn adductor muscle put paid to that idea.
+I’ve had a drink across the road and expected to climb there at some stage until an injury put paid to that.
 For some reason I wasn’t thinking about the potential it might offer a Landscape Photographer.
-High Rocks is after all a ‘Site of Special Scientific Interest’ and replete with wonderful formations, tones and textures of peri-glacial sandstone.
+High Rocks is, after all, a ‘Site of Special Scientific Interest’ and replete with wonderful formations, tones and textures of peri-glacial sandstone.

 I had mixed feelings when I first explored the site.
 Perhaps the same mixed feelings I have when I see ‘captive’ wildlife photography.
 Shooting a lion in a cage to me lacks that special feeling of shooting in the wild.
 That said, these small wonders of mother nature should not be dismissed because they sit behind fences and a turnstile.
 They are well worth the small entrance fee.

 I didn’t really know what to expect as I had chosen to limit my research.
 I often do this when visiting a location for the first time.
 I prefer not to have my expectations skewed and like to approach an area as a fresh canvas without pre-conceived ideas of how it has been photographed.
 This is not to say that most of the best photographers don’t, in their careers, tick off well-photographed scenes.
 For me, it is about creating an image that captures my feelings towards the scene.